 The WVC English Department

+The English Department is in the process of hiring a tenure-line faculty member who will start teaching during fall 2015 semester.
 As summer begins, English Department faculty disperse and use the "down" time to nourish by attending conferences, traveling, learning, reading, writing, publishing and preparing terrific courses and activities.
 We look forward to seeing all of you in our classrooms!